Interpreter Training (ITP)

 Corequisite(s): ASL 405.

 Description: The Practicum course is designed to expose students to their professional role through internship in the field.
 This practicum experience provides students the opportunity to apply and integrate knowledge acquired through coursework.
 In clarifying and broadening career goals, the practicum assists students in discovering, developing, and refining necessary competencies and skills for their proposed career objectives.
+This is a structured full-time practicum interpreting experience under the direct supervision of a mentor/Practicum Instructor in an educational, public, or private setting.
+Interns will interpret, participate in professional growth activities, keep professional journals and adhere to all guidelines and requirements in the ITP 495 intern practicum handbook.
+Potential practicum sites may be local, statewide, regional, or national.

 Course Attribute(s): CUE - This course fulfills the Culminating Undergraduate Experience (CUE) requirement for certain degree programs.
 CUE courses are advanced-level courses intended for majors with at least 90 earned credits/senior-level status., CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.